Prime minsters of Albania and Montenegro visit Kyiv in show of support

 “Today we meet on the eve of a historic European meeting that will take action, will adopt decisions on Ukraine's European perspective.
 This will be crucial for the future of Europe.”

-Abazovic made a similar point, saying that after February 24 — the day Russia invaded Ukraine — “we are in a completely different position and it is the final moment to understand that we should not leave black holes in Europe ...
+Abazovic made a similar point, saying that after February 24 – the day Russia invaded Ukraine – “we are in a completely different position and it is the final moment to understand that we should not leave black holes in Europe ...
 Today is Ukraine, tomorrow may be for another country, the day after tomorrow may be in the Western Balkans.
-So, the idea is to try to move forward to keep the enlargement process alive and to foster and promote more solidarity, to make the European family bigger and bigger.”
+So the idea is to try to move forward to keep the enlargement process alive and to foster and promote more solidarity, to make the European family bigger and bigger.”

 Support for Ukraine’s candidate status